rishp66/Design-Files/README.md

 # Design-Files
-- This is my place to store all my creative endeavors besides coding such as flyers I have done as well as Photoshop documents.
+- This is my place to store all my creative endeavors besides coding!
+  - Photoshop Documents
+  - Adobe Illustrator Documents
+  - Canvas Documents (noted by CA)

 - Feel free to browse through the collection of art!